plaurent/tenori-norns/README.md

 ### Usage Notes

-If Norns is already on before you connect it to the Tenori-ON, plugging it in may also result in LED signals from Norns+midigrid being misinterpreted as MIDI notes on the Tenori-ON.
+If Norns is already on before you connect it to the Tenori-ON, plugging it in may result in LED signals from Norns+midigrid being misinterpreted as MIDI notes on the Tenori-ON.

-Also it is recommended that you disable the Tenori-ON screensaver mode to prevent the LED signals from the Norns+midigrid being misinterpreted as MIDI notes.
+Also it is recommended that you disable the Tenori-ON screensaver mode to prevent the LED signals from the Norns+midigrid being misinterpreted as MIDI notes when the screensaver activates.

 ## Installation